akifai/Braskit/docs/config.md

   but the idea is that the percent signs get substituted for pool args when the identifiers are "pretty printed".

-BTW, don't think of giving each thread its own configuration.
-It was just an example.
-Doing so would kill performance.
+BTW, don't even think about giving each thread its own configuration.
+It is just an example.
+Doing so will kill performance.